22 January 2026

 Find out more

-To ensure the relevance of any external CPD, GPs should consult the list of approved ANSC topics below.
+To ensure the relevance of any education activity, GPs should consult the list of approved ANSC topics below.

 • Breastfeeding and infant feeding